partiallyordered/postman-migration/Proposal.md

 This proposal outlines a vision for a new role for Postman in Mojaloop and Mowali.
 This document gives a background on Postman and its use in these projects.
 It discusses shortcomings with Postman and its use.
-It proposes that the Mojaloop project and test suite have outgrown Postman.
+It proposes that the Mojaloop project and test suite have outgrown Postman, and that Postman is a barrier to community contribution.
 As a solution, it proposes an automatic migration path from Postman to the open-source Javascript test runner, _Jest_.
+This retains _all_ of the excellent work done on the existing test suites, and allows the suite to continue to grow with the project.

 Intended readers are
 * users of Postman within Mojaloop and associated projects